 Volume (Tube Amps Only)

-If we’re talking about tube amps, volume control is extremely important.
+If you’re using a tube amp, volume control is extremely important.

 It affects the tone.

-In short, you need to have the volume set at least 70%.
+In short, you need to set the volume to at least 70%.

 That’s how you’ll make it roar.